pria-pria/pria-pria/README.md

 - 👋 Hi, I’m @pria-pria
+- I have a solid foundation in python programming.
-- 👀 I’m good at Django framework.
+- 👀 I’m good at Django, HTML, JavaScript, CSS.
-- 🌱 I’m currently learning REST APIs' and django rest framework.
+- 🌱 I am enthusiastic about the opportunity to contribute my skills and continue to explore.